breitnw/looseleaf/README.md

 > 🚧 This project is under construction!

 ## What will this project entail?
 Once complete, looseleaf will be a simple and flexible tool for designing immediate-mode user interfaces.
 It is _not_ aimed at flexbox-type layouts: instead, text boxes, images, and other UI elements are laid out in a simple binary tree structure using node combinators.
-This allows interfaces to be constructed in a functional style: rather than committing elements to the screen with loops, nodes are constructed and combined with list operators like maps and folds.
+This allows interfaces to be constructed in a functional style: rather than committing elements to the screen with loops, nodes are constructed and combined with list operations.

+For the functional nerds out there, looseleaf's coolness comes from the fact that nodes are monoidal: `LL_EMPTY_LEAF` is the unit, and the binary node combinators are monoidal products!
+Basically, what this means is that there awesome ways to fold up lists of UI elements.

 ## Node combinators
 Some of the node combinators looseleaf offers include: